 The mission of the Health and Human Performance Focus is to develop students into highly qualified strength and conditioning professionals.
 Our curriculum takes a multidisciplinary approach to developing scientific practioners who excel in research, professional practice, education and psychosocial competency.
 Ultimately the skills learned in this emphasis translate into experiences, skillsets and professional certifications that will prepare them for their respective professions and/or doctoral degrees.

-The Master’s of Science in Kinesiology and Exercise Science is a 33-credit program.
+The Master’s of Science in Kinesiology and Exercise Science is a 30-credit program.
 The Graduate Catalog contains detailed admission requirements and example course offerings.
 A personal training or strength and conditioning certification from an NCCA-accredited organization may substitute for the prerequisite courses.
-For a detailed list of courses offered in Kinesiology and Exercise Science, view our Course Descriptions.
+For a detailed list of courses offered in Kinesiology and Exercise Science, as well as a Kinesiology specific copy of our course catalogs view our Course Descriptions and Catalog.

 Program faculty conduct research in a wide range of disciplinary and interdisciplinary areas.
-Current faculty research focuses on the role of attention in sport performance and exercise adherence, psychophysical and affective changes, physiological and psychophysiological responses to exercise, exercise testing, and sport philosophy.
+Current faculty research focuses on the role of attention in sport performance and exercise adherence, psychophysical and affective changes, physiological and psychophysiological responses to exercise, and exercise testing.